saasquickstart-dev/saasquickstart-dev/README.md

 - **Public waitlist** — visitors submit their email (+ optional name) from the landing page; stored with source tag and IP; admin can browse, delete, and export as CSV
 - **Anonymous page-view tracking** — `usePublicTracking()` fires a `page.view` telemetry event on every public page load (landing, docs) using a session ID stored in `sessionStorage`; no cookies, no external services
 - **Public traffic dashboard** — admin UI at `/admin/traffic` shows total views, daily bar chart, and top-pages table for any lookback window (7–90 days), powered by MongoDB aggregation on the existing telemetry collection

+### Free SEO Tool Pages

+50+ client-side tools at `/tools/*` designed to rank on Google and drive organic traffic to your product.
+Each tool is a standalone React page wrapped in a shared `<ToolLayout>` that injects `SoftwareApplication` JSON-LD structured data, canonical URLs, and meta descriptions automatically.

+- **Categories:** Developer (Base64, Diff Checker, Cron Builder, Curl Builder, UUID Generator, Color Contrast), Business (Churn Calculator, A/B Test Calculator, ARR/MRR calculators), AI/LLM tools, and more
+- **Adding a new tool:** add one entry to `frontend/src/pages/tools/registry.ts` — no route registration needed, no `App.tsx` edits; the route and the tools index card are generated automatically
+- **Internal linking:** every tool page links to `/pricing` and the signup page via `<ToolLayout>`, driving conversion from organic visitors
+- **SEO utilities:** `injectJsonLd()`, `setMetaDescription()`, `setCanonical()` from `@/utils/seo.ts` handle metadata lifecycle with React cleanup

 ### User Self-Service
 - Profile editing (display name, email)